hacss/hacss.github.io/src/overview.md

 ## Motivation

-It is often taken for granted that HTML and CSS should be strictly separated in code.
-When questions about this practice arise, the most common arguments presented in favor include:
+Strict separation between HTML and CSS code is mostly assumed to be a "best practice".
+When challenged, however, the most common arguments presented in favor include:

 * It is what you are supposed to do.
 * It is the "semantically correct" thing to do.